-You will need to find somewhere calm and secure for your enclosure to live, remember bunnies don't like loud noise and are easily scared so avoid chaotic spaces like a utility area with noisy appliances or kitchen or pantry where the crashing of pans or food smells may be disturbing.
+You will need to find somewhere calm for your enclosure to live, remember bunnies don't like loud noise and are easily scared so avoid chaotic spaces like a utility area with noisy appliances or kitchen or pantry where there are food smells may be disturbing.
 Rooms where children play can also disturb your bunny and if they are in a den make sure it is not next to stereo speakers or a TVs to avoid loud amplified noises.

 Bunny enclosure can get a bit messy so it's best to cover the floor to stop any damaged.
 This can also offer a bit of insulation and add a bit of grip to slippery floors to stop your bunny sliding about.
 It can be especially helpful to cover heavily carped floors which can be hard to clean.
 There are a number of options people go for which best suits their bunny.

 Carpet off-cut, you can pick these up at a discount piece in most carpet stores.